junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "Doctor," she clutches on his jacket, "it's so nice to see you again."

-Cas follows into the cellar in a rush, looking around, asking in tense voice, "Where is Dean?"
+Cas follows into the cellar in a rush, looking around, asking in s tense voice, "Where is Dean?"

 Amy turns sharply, pointing behind her, "He's right here --"